shahroq/whale_c5_cheat_sheet/README.md

 // this should be run afterwards if the handle is changed
 $page->rescanCollectionPath();

-// update theme of the page
+// update theme of a page
 $pTheme = \PageTheme::getByID(3);
 $page->setTheme($pTheme);
 $page->update([]); // necessary?